kaf-lamed-beyt/kaf-lamed-beyt/README.md

 # Hey

 I'm learning how to create good experiences for people with software.
-When I'm not refactoring UIs, I improve my problem-solving skills by attempting algorithmic and data structure problems.
+When I'm not refactoring UIs, I improve my problem-solving skills by attempting algorithmic | data structure problems, and exploring &mdash; at the surface-level &mdash; a couple of FP languages

 Here are some of the best products I've worked on;